Eagle’s Nest Atitlán: A Wonderful Eco Resort in Guatemala

 Accommodation Options at Eagle’s Nest Atitlán

 You can choose between private and shared accommodation at Eagle’s Nest.
 There are three dorms, several private cabins, rooms, and even a studio.
-I stayed in the female dorm, and it was by far the best dorm I have ever stayed in.
+I stayed in the female dorm and it was by far the best dorm I have ever slept in.
+Prices vary depending on the room type, length of stay, and time of booking.
+They offer discounts for longer stays and if you book at least 30 days before.

 The cabins and dorms are immersed in nature and have spectacular views over Lake Atitlán.
 Waking up in the morning and getting out of bed to see the lake view is priceless.